-Program Spotlight: CCTE’s Newest Program – Technology Specialist K-12 CertificationBy mst • Nov 7th, 2011 • Category: Communication, Computing, and Technology Education
+Program Spotlight: CCTE’s Newest Program – Technology Specialist K-12 CertificationBy mst • Nov 7th, 2011 • Category: Communication, Media, and Learning Technologies Design

 Educational technology has been available for over thirty years, but schools have proved remarkably resistant to using these new tools.
 The Technology Specialist K-12 Certification is one of the newest MA programs offered by CCTE.
 It prepares candidates to help K-12 school personnel integrate technology in their classrooms to promote student understanding.

 Students in this program learn how to use technology in a way that fosters student-centered teaching, as they support classroom teachers in the design and implementation of technology-integrated projects.
 They also learn about the importance of serving in leadership roles within a school, district or other educational settings.
 All students complete fieldwork and student teaching as part of this two-year degree.
 There are two tracks to this program:

 Track 1 (Program Code: TETT) – Students who want initial teaching certification.

 Track 2 (Program Code: TETS) – Students who are currently holding initial certification in another content area and are seeking initial certification to become an Educational Technology Specialist.